-Meadows are ecologically vibrant spaces, but their establishment, care, and tending are very different from other forms of horticulture.
-No one can grow an instant meadow, but this one-day seminar will quickly increase your understanding of what it takes to create and maintain one.
+Meadows are ecologically vibrant spaces, but their establishment and maintenance are very different from other forms of horticulture.
+No one can grow an instant meadow, but this six-hour seminar will quickly increase your understanding of what it takes to create and maintain one.

 Past participants included homeowners, horticulturists, landscape designers and architects, landscape installation professionals, community volunteers, beekeepers, conservation commission members, home owner's association members, and land trust representatives.
 The discussions have been lively!

 - "This was a wonderful class, VERY WELL PRESENTED."